philou/storexplore/README.md

 ### Testing Your Own Scrapper

 Storexplore also ships with an rspec shared examples macro.
-It guarantees basic scrapper well behaviour such as the presence of many categories, of item names and prices
+It guarantees basic scrapper well behavior such as the presence of many categories, of item names and prices

 ```ruby
 require 'storexplore/testing'